 - Q. Will I be able to leave and return to the event?

-A. While leaving Black Rock City during the event and returning to the real world will probably be the last thing on your mind, in and out passes are available at the gate for $20.
+A. While leaving Black Rock City during the event and returning to the default world will probably be the last thing on your mind, in and out passes are available at the gate.
 If you leave without receiving a pass, you will not be able to return without paying full price for a ticket again.
-Of course, emergencies do arise sundries must be purchased, offices must be called.
-For these, we encourage you to avail yourself of our shuttle service to Empire and Gerlach.
 See the Preparation section of this FAQ for further information.

 - Q. We would like to visit Burning Man, but can only spend part of the day there.
 Are you selling 1-day or 2-day passes at the gate?

-A. Burning Man is an experiment in temporary community.
+A. No. Black Rock City is an experiment in temporary community.
 Relationships are created, neighbors meet one another, and our collective survival is challenged.
 This is not a spectator event.
-It is difficult for you to take a role in the community if you are in Black Rock City for less than 24 hours.
-In order to experience the true essence of Burning Man, you will want to become part of the community.
+It is difficult for you to take a role in the community if you are in Black Rock City for one or two days.
+To experience Black Rock City, you will want to become part of the community.
 Therefore, there are no day passes sold, and no discounts given based on your length of stay.
 Of course, it is not necessary that you come for the entire week.
 You are welcome to arrive early in the week and stay for just a portion of the event.

 - Q. I am a member of the press.
 How can I get a complimentary ticket?

-A. Burning Man does not issue comp tickets to the press.
-You must purchase your ticket like every other participant.
+A. Burning Man Project does not issue comp tickets to the press.
+Press must purchase their tickets like every other participant.
 If you plan to cover our event, you’ll need to register with our Media Team prior to the event.
 Go to the Media & Press in BRC section for more information, or email email@example.com.

-A. Relatively speaking, they’re on par with other festival and large-scale event prices.
-Learn more.
+A. Our ticket prices are on par with other festival and large-scale event prices.
+Here’s where your money goes.